Romea/romea-ros2-gps/romea_gps_bringup/README.md

    - *robot_namespace* is the name of the robot
    - *meta_description_file_path* is the absolute path of meta-description file

-   This URDF  can be directly concatened with mobile base and other sensor URDFs to create a complete URDF description of the robot system.
+   This URDF  can be directly concatened with mobile base and other sensor URDFs to create a complete URDF description of the robot.